intel/llvm/scripts/YaML.md

   - `altvalue` must be an ISO-C standard preprocessor replacement list.
 If specified, then will be contained within the `#else` conditional block.
   - `ordinal` will be used to override the default order (in which they appear) the macro appears within its section; `default="1000"`
   - `version` will be used to define the minimum API version in which the macro will appear; `default="1.0"` This will also affect the order in which the macro appears within its section.
-* A macro may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* A macro may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the macro's detailed comment
+  - `details` will be used as the macro's detailed comment

 <table>
 <tr><th>YaML</th><th>C\C++</th><th>Python</th></tr>